SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 *Source: [Bankeronwheels.com](https://www.bankeronwheels.com/the-long-game-historical-market-returns-2022-expectations/)*

 It also aligns with the long term capital market expectation forecast from institutional investors, such as the one below from BlackRock.

 ![CMA](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/BLK_CMA.png)

 *Source: [www.blackrock.com](https://www.blackrock.com/institutions/en-us/insights/charts/capital-market-assumptions)*

-In both charts, asset classes cluster around a straight line,  indicating that they share a comparable return-to-volatility ratio.
+In both cases, asset classes cluster around a straight line,  indicating that they share a comparable return-to-volatility ratio.

 #### The frontier part <a name="subparagraph3"></a>

-So MD seems to be a reasonable act.
-What about the "frontier" aspect mentioned in the title?
+So MD is a good choice in asset allocation.
+What about the "frontier" aspect mentioned in the blog title?

 It stems from the remarkable flexibility of MD optimization.
-For any given feasible set of the universe, there should be at least one portfolio with maximized diversification ratio as it's a relative metric.
-With such a feature, we can easily incorporate other optimization constraints in the MD optimization, of which I found the risk target optimization as a great match.
-This is the freedom we gain by chossing MD over its perhaps more popular counterpart RP.
+Within any feasible set of the universe, there will always be at least one portfolio that maximizes the diversification ratio, given that it is a relative metric.
+This inherent feature allows us to easily incorporate various optimization constraints into MD optimization.

-In my view, the combination of MD optimization with risk targets provides an intuitive implementation of the concept.
-It begins by positioning us within the realm where risk is tolerable, and then proceeds to make efficient use of the risk taken in pursuit of rewards.
+Among these constraints, the volatility target aligns particularly well with MD optimization.
+This portfolio construction approach is rooted in the idea of first positioning ourselves within the realm of acceptable risk and then effectively utilizing that risk through diversification.

+By applying MD optimization with volatility targets, we can generate a set of well-diversified portfolios for any given volatility target, thereby forming a "Maximum Diversification Frontier," as demonstrated in the chart at the beginning of the blog post.
+From my perspective, this frontier offers tremendous convenience in providing a comprehensive range of options that can align with the utility function of client or specific product madates

 ### How's the performance for the past decade <a name="perf"></a>